sumiie24/Notes-App/README.md

 # Notes-App
 Notes Application using NodeJS.
-Notes application by which we can Add a note, Remove a note, Read a specific note and can List all the notes in the file.
+Notes application by which we can Add a note, Remove a note, Read a specific note and can List all the notes from the file.
 All notes are saved in the JSON file.

 ## To Run the project